Safety Module Redemptions / Withdrawals

 Queued vs final redemption assets

-If the reserve pool assets have been since a redemption was queued, the final redemption assets a user receives on completion may be smaller than the queued redemption assets.
+If the reserve pool assets have been tapped since a redemption was queued, the final redemption assets a user receives on completion may be smaller than the queued redemption assets.